Teacher tenure reform (United States): Overview

 For example, currently under New Jersey's tenure system, a teacher is placed on probation for three years during which time the teacher is evaluated using a system called AchieveNJ.
 During or after these three years, the principal must decide if the school will grant tenure to this teacher.
 If so, the teacher will be asked to work there for a fourth year and will be granted tenure.
 The principal is able to fire a teacher at any time during the probation period.
 However, once a teacher is tenured, the principal can no longer fire a teacher without just cause.
 The teacher is then protected by tenure.
 There are four reasons a teacher may be fired in New Jersey once they are tenured.
 The reasons include: incapacity, inefficiency, unbecoming conduct and just cause.
 A teacher being fired for any of these reasons is given a chance to defend their case.

 History

 Tenure was created to provide teachers with due process protections.
 Some say the fight for these protections started around the 1920s as an outgrowth of the women's rights movement at a time when most teachers were women and most principals were men.
-But a historical survey of indefinite teacher tenure activities and legislation in the United States found that indefinite tenure is a direct outgrowth of the civil service reform movement of the nineteenth century and that the line of historical development extends extends continuously from 1880.
+But a historical survey of indefinite teacher tenure activities and legislation in the United States found that indefinite tenure is a direct outgrowth of the civil service reform movement of the nineteenth century and that the line of historical development extends continuously from 1880.